Democratic Army of Greece: History

+Persecution after the Dekemvriana

-After the liberation of Greece from the Axis occupation, the Dekemvriana and the Varkiza Agreement (in which ELAS, the main Partisan Army in Greece, agreed to a disarmament), the persecution of left wing citizens, communists and officials of EAM, started.
+After the liberation of Greece from the Axis occupation, the Dekemvriana and the Varkiza Agreement, ELAS, the armed wing of the EAM (which was dominated by communists and was the main partisan army in the country) agreed to a disarmament, and the persecution of left wing citizens, communists and officials of EAM, began.
 At the time, there were 166 different anti-communist groups, such as those of Sourlas and Kalabalikis in Thessaly, and Papadopoulos in Macedonia.

 This persecution, which became known as the White Terror, saw Greek leftists targeted by right-wing paramilitaries and government security forces.
 DSE archives indicated that by 31 March 1946, 1,289 suspected Greek communists had been killed, 6,671 had been wounded, 84,931 had been arrested, 165 been raped, and the property of 18,767 were looted; the number of suspected communists who were imprisoned was in excess of 30,000.
 While British involvement in directly supporting far-right paramilitaries remains a controversial issue in Greek historiography and has not been conclusively proven, it is certain that British authorities tolerated their activities and made no effort to prevent the persecution of Greek leftists.